Neal Smith (drummer): Music career

 Smith has also recorded with Buck Dharma of Blue Öyster Cult (Flat Out, 1982), Plasmatics (Beyond the Valley of 1984, 1981), and Deadringer (Electrocution of the Heart, 1989).
 Neal played on Bruce Cameron's CD Midnight Daydream along with an all-star cast of Jack Bruce, Buddy Miles, Billy Cox, Mitch Mitchell, Harvy Dalton Arnold and Ken Hensley.
 Neal Smith also has an industrial rock project called Killsmith.
 Killsmith's sophomore release underway makes Neal Smith set to be the first member of the original Alice Cooper Group to have a project of original material released after the group's induction to the Rock 'n' Roll Hall of Fame.

 On July 1, 2010 when talking about the album, Welcome 2 My Nightmare, Alice Cooper said in a Radio Metal interview: "We’ll put some of the original people on it and add some new people, I’m very happy with working with Bob (Ezrin) again."
 Musicians who appeared on the album included Rob Zombie, Vince Gill, Steven Hunter and Dick Wagner.
 Smith, Dennis Dunaway and Michael Bruce played on 3 songs on the album, and Smith co-wrote the song "I'll Bite Your Face Off".

 In 2015, Smith played drums on the Hollywood Vampires cover of "School's Out / Another Brick in the Wall part 2" on the album Hollywood Vampires.

 He featured on two tracks on Cooper's 2021 album Detroit Stories.

+The Alice Cooper Band have now reunited in 2025 for a new album, The Revenge of Alice Cooper.